 Welcome to VirtualSC PD!
 We strive to provide high-quality online professional development through both renewal and graduate courses for certified educators in South Carolina to use towards certification renewal, add-on endorsements, and technology proficiency to prepare educators to lead students to become college and career ready.
+These courses are for professional development credit only.
+VirtualSC PD courses do not count towards any type of degree.

 The Student Orientation is designed to provide you with the important information you will need to be successful in taking a course with the VirtualSC PD program.
 Here, you will gain answers to many questions that you probably already have, such as: